go-addrs/addrs/README.md

 1. They are reference types where each instance points to a share data structure.
-These can be efficiently passed and returned to and from functions and methods without passing pointers.
+These can be efficiently passed and returned to and from functions and methods without using pointers.

 2. They must be initialized to be modifiable.
 An unitialized `Set` or `Table` will behave like it is empty when you read from it but any attempt to modify it (e.g. insert entries) will result in a panic.
-Each type provides a factory function which will return a fully-initialized instance which can then be modified.
+Each provides a factory function which will return a fully-initialized instance which can then be modified.